Thank You, Thank You, Thank You

 Grit and Grace

 I was robbed of the role of the Wicked Witch of the West in 6th grade.
-I can’t remember now whether I had practiced hard for the part, or if I just had a knack for the stage, but I was good.
-Damn good.
-Even now, 22 years later, ask me to say, “I’ll get you, my pretty, and your little dog, too,” and I still got the magic.
+I can’t remember now whether I practiced hard for the part or just had a knack for the stage, but I was good.
+Damned good.
+Even 22 years later, ask me to say, “I’ll get you, my pretty, and your little dog, too,” and I’ve still got the magic.

-I deserved that damn part.
-And when I didn’t get it, when, in fact, it was handed over to this 8th-grade Abigail Fisher, whose tepid performance and passionless cackle served to mock my very existence, I saw then the cruelty of life’s injustices.
+I deserved that role.
+When I didn’t get it—when, in fact, it was handed to the 8th-grade Abigail Fisher, whose tepid performance and passionless cackle served to mock my very existence—I saw then the cruelty of life’s injustices.

-I came home that night and cried to my dad, who said there’s nothing wrong with playing the side character (he was a proud nobody in his school production of My Fair Lady), and somehow, someway, I got over it, eventually landing the role of a “100 Grand” chocolate bar in my 8th-grade, Candy Land-based romp, where I played a trampy (but clearly high-end) gal about town, whose thick New York accent would later allow me to perfect Marisa Tomei monologues from My Cousin Vinny.
+I came home that night and cried to my dad, who said there’s nothing wrong with playing the side character (he was a proud nobody in his school production of My Fair Lady), and somehow, someway, I got over it, eventually landing the role of a “100 Grand” chocolate bar in my 8th-grade, Candy Land-based romp, where I played a trampy (but clearly high-end) New Yorker whose accent would later allow me to perfect Marisa Tomei monologues from My Cousin Vinny.

 I guess that’s a really long way of saying… it all worked out!
 Exactly as it was supposed to!
 Even if it didn’t seem that way at the time.